thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 - The open issues.
 - The contributors graph.

-Then, have each team member clone the repository to their own development environment.
+Then, have each team member clone the project owner's forked repository to their own development environment.
 Once cloned, change into the project directory.

 ```shell
 cd wd-merge-conflict-chart